CJ Luster's game-saving block is the difference in Stony Brook's win over Hofstra

 The sophomore guard had, moments earlier leapt at Cruz Davis, who had spotted up for a corner three.
 The ball left Davis’ hands only to be deflected by Luster.

-Luster’s game-saving block was the difference in Stony Brook’s 80-75 win over Hofstra in a late-Saturday afternoon matinee at the David S. Mack Sports and Exhibition Complex.
+“That might be the first block of his life,” Geno Ford quipped, a few minutes after Luster’s block with four seconds remaining guaranteed Stony Brook’s 80-75 win over Hofstra in a late-Saturday afternoon matinee at the David S. Mack Sports and Exhibition Complex.

+“He probably wants the highlight,” Ford said.
+“Because I don’t think he’s had one since playing Nerf ball when he was seven.”

 Three hundred and thirty-four days later, the first of two regular season contests was a matchup between the conference’s 10th-place team (Hofstra) and its 13th-place squad (Stony Brook).

-Entering the game, both teams were shooting under 35 percent from three for the season–33.4 percent for Hofstra and 31.4 percent for Stony Brook–and struggled with ball management.
-The Pride were averaging 13.4 assists per game against 11.5 turnovers.
-Which bettered the Seawolves’ averages of 11.2 assists per game and 12.2 turnovers.

-So, yes, there were myriad reasons Hostra lost seven-of-10 and Stony Brook dropped nine-of-10 coming into the 36th Battle of Long Island.
+“You look at Hofstra, you look at Stony Brook, it’s a lot of new names,” Ford said.
+“The teams that have had success have been together and played together.”

-Benefitting any clash involving long-time antagonists, what transpired over the course of two hours and change was often gritty and wholly competitive.
+Benefitting any clash involving long-time antagonists, what transpired over the course of two hours and nine minutes was often gritty and wholly competitive.

 The Pride led 33-31 at halftime.
-Davis (seven), Aranguren (seven), and Graham (seven) scored 21 of the Pride’s 33 points.
-Over the final 8 eight minutes and 41 seconds of the first half, Hofstra outscored Stony Brook, 16-12.
+Davis (seven), Jean Aranguren (seven), and Michael Graham (seven) scored 21 of the Pride’s 33 points.

-Whereas Hofstra employed a scoring-by-committee approach, the Seawolves were carried by Andre Snoddy, who had 15 points and eight rebounds in the opening 20 minutes.
+Davis led Hofstra with 24, and Aranguren had 17, and Graham recorded a double-double of his own, 13 points and 10 rebounds,

+“Why the hell would I be impressed,” Claxton said.
+“What would I be impressed about?”

 The second half picked up where the first half ended, with Stony Brook and Hofstra exchanging body shots.
-The Pride outscored the Seawolves, 26-21, over the first 11:27 of the second half, with the biggest shot being Davis’ three from the left side that caused Geno Ford to call timeout.
+The Pride outscored the Seawolves, 26-21, over the first 11:27 of the second half, culminating with Davis’ three from the left side that caused Ford to call timeout.

 Trailing 59-52 following the timeout, Stony Brook responded with a 17-6 run to regain the lead, 69-65.
 During the stretch, Luster knocked down three straight free throws after being fouled by Davis to give the Seawolves their first lead since late in the first half.
 He was followed by Snoddy, who made two free throws of his own and drilled a three.